Discover CXPACKET: Top 5 Reasons

 MAXDOP Setting

-The maximum number of CPU cores that may be used for parallel query execution is controlled by the “MAXDOP” (maximum degree of parallelism) configuration parameter in SQL Server.
-This wait-type delay may result if MAXDOP is set either too high or too low for the particular workload.
+The maximum number of CPU cores used for parallel query execution is controlled by the “MAXDOP” (maximum degree of parallelism) configuration parameter in SQL Server.
+This wait-type delay may result if MAXDOP is set too high or too low for the particular workload.
 For instance, excessive parallelism and conflict may result from a high MAXDOP, whereas underutilization of resources may result from a low MAXDOP.

 Query and Index Design